vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugin/container.md

 <!-- more -->

 ::: warning
-Please note that this plugin is applied to alignment in markdown enhancements, so if you disable this plugin, you will not be able to use custom alignment and the prompt boxes provided by the default theme.
+Please note that this plugin is applied to alignment in Markdown enhancements, so if you disable this plugin, you will not be able to use custom alignment and the prompt boxes provided by the default theme.
 :::

 ## Configuration Item

 ### type

-- type: `string`
+- Type: `string`
-- required: true
+- Required: true

 The type for the container.
 For example, if type is set to foo, only the following syntax will be parsed as a container: